Libraries and their Holdings

 Introduction

 These are libraries in or near the locus of activities of Lakeshore Genealogical Society or relevant to researchers looking into the lives of people in our area.
-For those from afar, a LGS volunteer can do lookups in the Cobourg and Port Hope libraries - see Our Research Service and the combined list of holdings on Genealogy & Local History List - Local Libraries.
+The combined list of holdings is on Genealogy & Local History List - Local Libraries.

 Table of Libraries and Search Links